-For the year ended June 30, 2015, the Authority recognized pension expense of \$807,510.
-At June 30, 2015, the Authority reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2017, the Authority recognized pension expense of \$1,382,107.
+Since there was a change in proportionate share between measurement dates, a portion of pension expense was related to deferred amounts from changes in proportion and from differences between employer contributions and the proportionate share of employer contributions.
+At June 30, 2017, the Authority reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: